PHPOffice/PhpSpreadsheet/Documentation/markdown/Overview/02-Architecture.md

 ### Lazy Loader

-PHPExcel implements an autoloader or "lazy loader"ù, which means that it is not necessary to include every file within PHPExcel.
+PHPExcel implements an autoloader or "lazy loader"¬ù, which means that it is not necessary to include every file within PHPExcel.
 It is only necessary to include the initial PHPExcel class file, then the autoloader will include other class files as and when required, so only those files that are actually required by your script will be loaded into PHP memory.
 The main benefit of this is that it reduces the memory footprint of PHPExcel itself, so that it uses less PHP memory.

 If your own scripts already define an autoload function, then this may be overwritten by the PHPExcel autoload function.
 For example, if you have:
 ```php